February 16, 2017: Simplifying State’s Court System Is ‘Ripe’ Topic For Possible Constitutional Convention, Says State Bar

 New York State Bar Association President Claire P. Gutekunst noted that voters will decide in nine months whether to hold a convention.
 “Our thoughtful Judiciary report spotlights issues that a possible constitutional convention might consider.”

-The report was drafted by Subcommittee on the Judiciary Article, which is chaired by former Association President Stephen P. Younger of New York City (Patterson Belknap).
+The report was drafted by Subcommittee on the Judiciary Article, which is chaired by former Association President Stephen P. Younger of Foley Hoag LLP., in New York City.